OrchardCMS/OrchardCore/src/docs/guides/implement-fulltext-search/README.md

 ![Search settings](images/4.jpg)

-By enabling previously the Lucene module we also added a new route mapping to /search which will require some settings to work properly.
+By enabling previously the Lucene module we also added a new route mapping to `/search` which will require some settings to work properly.
 First thing to do after creating a new Lucene index is to go configure the search settings in Orchard Core.
-Here we can define which index should be used for the /search page on our website and also define which Index fields should be used by this search page.
-Here we are using normally by default "Content.ContentItem.FullText".
+Here we can define which index should be used for the `/search` page on our website and also define which Index fields should be used by this search page.
+Here we are using normally by default `Content.ContentItem.FullText`.
 I will explain later why.

 ## Fourth step : set index permissions

 ![Anonymous user role settings](images/5.jpg)

 By default each indexes are permission protected so that no one can query them if you don't set which ones should be public.
-To make the "Search" Lucene index available for "Anonymous" users on your website you will require to go and edit this user role and add the permission to it.
-Each index will be listed here in that "OrchardCore.Lucene Feature" section.
+To make the "Search" Lucene index available for *Anonymous* users on your website you will require to go and edit this user role and add the permission to it.
+Each index will be listed here in that `OrchardCore.Lucene Feature` section.

 ## Sixth step : test search page